Paul says to the church in Corinth: “Now you are the body of Christ, and individual members of it." - 1 Corinthians 12:27.

 Though Paul pictures the church through the image of a body, many consider their relationships to the church in terms of club membership.
 Membership in a church is not like membership at Sam’s Club or Netflix.
 In our culture, membership is often about being a consumer; the organization exists to serve us and to meet our felt needs.
 The Church is completely different – membership is our personal commitment to serve others as we all walk together to become more like Christ.

 So at FCBC membership is not about pinning you down, it’s about building you up and sending you out.
 It’s a declaration of being all-in to follow Jesus with this family of faith and allowing them to disciple and commission you to live the way of Christ to your family, to your neighborhood, in your area and around the world.

 FCBC tries to take seriously the biblical model of committed, accountable church fellowship.
 The church leadership prays regularly and cares especially for church members.
 We have seen time and time again the joy and encouragement that church membership brings to believers.
 It’s God’s plan for revealing his Kingdom and it’s beautiful to see.

 We seek to carry out this vision through our four-step process by which to join FCBC.

 Membership Class – All prospective members must attend our Membership Matters class.
-The curriculum is composed of five one-hour classes around:
+The curriculum is composed around these questions:

 - What does it mean to be In Faith?